 “Probably,” Levi frowned.
 “It probably was,” he mumbled and shook his head with frustration.

 “They aren’t the only ones I saw last night,” she pointed her arm which looked much like a withered branch, at the road.
 “My lost traveler returned not long after the truck I heard sped off.”

 “What lost traveler?
 The one looking for his ship?”
 His mouth hung agape.

 Doris smirked.
 “I think your friends got a dose of their own medicine.”

 “You think they saw him?”
 He shook with excitement.

 “They roared away and only a minute later he came strolling down the road.
-I’ll admit I wasn’t in the mood for conversation so I went back inside when I heard him coming, but I’m sure though they saw him.”
+I’ll admit I wasn’t in the mood for conversation so I went inside when I heard him coming, but I’m sure though they saw him.”

 “You made my day, Doris!”

-Doris gazed up at him once more with her ancient stare, “Then do me a favor and ask my husband who or what killed him?”
+Doris gazed at him once more with her ancient stare, “Then do me a favor and ask my husband who or what killed him?”